Nyesom Wike: 2019 gubernatorial re-election

+Ministerial nomination by President Tinubu

+On 27 July 2023, President Bola Ahmed Tinubu sent Wike's name, along with 27 others, to the 10th Nigerian Senate as ministerial nominees.
+On 31 July 2023, Wike was screened by the senate where he declared that President Tinubu would not regret nominating him as a minister in his cabinet.
+He is now the current Minister of the FCT.

 Reforms

 In line with his plans for educational reform, Nyesom Wike declared public primary and secondary education free.
 He disclosed this on Monday, 24 June 2019, in a meeting at the government house, Port Harcourt.
 This was joined with complaints and appreciation; The latter from parents and former Principals and headmasters in the state.
 However, the Government of Wike held its ground amidst the perpetual demur until they all dissolved.

 In 2019, Wike through the State Ministry of Education announced free registration for participating locals of the state in the annual JAMB examination.

 In 2022, he signed a measure into law that strengthens a women's right to inherit property.
 Upon signing the bill, he encouraged women to claim what is theirs and said they should not be afraid to do so because it is their legal right.

 Projects

 During his second term as a governor, he kicked-off the construction of three major flyovers simultaneously in Port Harcourt.
 The location of the flyovers are at Garrison, Rumoukoro and Artillery.